cgaueb/light_probe_placement/README.md

 ## Notes-Limitations

 - This is a preliminary version of this research work
 - High-processing times are currently observed for high EP-LP counts.
-Various pipeline stages allow for useful optimisations, e.g. by exploiting spatial locality during the reconstruction of the new graphs.
+Various pipeline stages allow for useful optimisations, e.g. by exploiting spatial locality during the generation of the new graphs.
 - With respect to the component implementation, some parts could be more conformant with Unity's implementation guidelines for productions purposes.
 - The component has been tested with Unity version 2021.1.4f1